Updated February 2021

 This is not your typical candy store.
 With Champagne-flavored milk chocolate truffles and buttery sea salt chocolate caramels, The Capital Candy Jar maintains a strong presence in the District’s chocolatier industry.
 This Valentine’s Day, indulge in their Belgian chocolate fudge or their dark chocolate raspberry crunch bites.

 Formerly Cocova, The Chocolate House selects chocolates from around the world.
 Taking an international approach to sweets, the Dupont Circle shop stocks chocolate bars, confections, truffles, and caramels made in Switzerland, Boston, Iceland, Vietnam, and beyond.
 Their speciality collections range from a nie-piece box of chocolates with the faces of famous feminists to a five-piece box celebrating Vice President Kamala Harris.

 While this Silver Spring shop is known for its homemade caramels, its chocolate offerings are impressive.
 The Belgian ruby chocolate recipe blends a berry-like fruitiness with the smoothness of traditional milk chocolate.
 Other offerings include chocolate truffle hearts.

 121 N. Market St., Frederick, Maryland

-You don’t have to visit downtown Frederick to procure a box of these exceptional chocolates—shop online, or visit one of their many retail partners around DC.
-While the heart-shaped liquid caramels in flavors like pinot noir and fleur de sel are always popular, Zoe’s has added sweetheart chocolates for Valentine’s Day.
-A dark-chocolate-and-Cognac ganache enrobed in white chocolate, these bonbons mimic the look of the candy hearts that were popular when you were a kid.
+Visit the shop in downtown Frederick to procure a box of these exceptional chocolates—though you can also shop online, or visit one of their many retail partners around DC.
+While the liquid caramels in flavors like pinot noir and sea salt are always popular, Zoe’s has added peanut butter love bugs for Valentine’s Day.
+Coated in dark chocolate and decorated with polka dots, these nutty critters will be adored by chocolate lovers of all ages.